Taylor Swift, the pop mega star has so many record breaking songs that she becomes indecisive in choosing top 5 best of her.

 And for the multi-grammy winner singer who has so many chart topping songs, it was a tough call.

-“This is so much pressure,” she chimed to Colbert, who had a pen and paper positioned to list her call.
+“This is so much pressure,” she chimed, struggling to name her records.
 “You’re already writing five.”

 The Lover singer requested for a “little time to get back to” the host for a comprehensive list.